-Other progress in the professional work of IBI Group in the first quarter of 2010 included:
+Other progress in the professional work of IBI Group in the second quarter of 2010 included:

-- Continuing work on a large suite of tolling and traffic management projects in Greece which, notwithstanding the financial challenges regarding the relatively large debt of that country are all under way; - Continued further work in the growing health care practice of IBI Group; which, along with the award of the McGill University Centre project, will increase IBI Group's experience and expertise in health care, enabling it to more effectively pursue additional projects in the United States and international markets; - Further continuing growth of the IBI Group practice in China; - Further progress in the growth of the practice in India with additional new private sector assignments.
+- Continuing work on a suite of tolling and traffic management projects in Greece which, have withstood the financial challenges regarding the relatively large debt of that country; - Continued further work in the growing health care practice of IBI Group; which has very significantly increased opportunities arising from the Nightingale merger.
+IBI Group and Nightingale are now engaged in healthcare projects in Canada, the UK, Eastern Europe, Australia, on existing work with increased business development opportunities in these jurisdictions along with others including China and India; - Further continuing organic growth of the IBI Group practice in China; - Further progress in the growth of the practice in India with additional new private sector assignments.